 Look, Point Break is not high art, but it feels far more like an authored piece than most of the other action movies from the same era that I’ve seen over the years.
 In addition to the fact that Bigelow seems to have actually put thought into what techniques and shots to use, she’s playing around a little bit with the roles here.
 Lori Petty could have been an extremely generic love interest, but she hardly comes off as the junior partner in her relationship with Johnny Utah.
 Not to mention the fact that her character has short, spiky hair and is named “Tyler.”
 Reeves, meanwhile, is basically playing his character from Bill & Ted, but the good news is that he at least seems to have different levels of that character: i.e., a toned-down version that can semi-believably be an FBI agent and another, full-blown version that he uses when undercover as a surfer dude.

-And the basic idea of the central love-hate relationship between the hero and the villain is, if not a home run, at least an interesting swing.
-In the movie’s last scene, Reeves finally catches up to Patrick Swayze’s surfer slash bank robber on an Australian beach in the middle of a Typhoon, where Bodhi is planning to catch “the biggest waves in the history of the world.”
+The movie’s basic idea of the central love-hate relationship between the hero and the villain is, if not a home run, at least an interesting swing.
+In Point Break’s last scene, Reeves finally catches up to Patrick Swayze’s surfer slash bank robber on an Australian beach in the middle of a Typhoon, where Bodhi is planning to catch “the biggest waves in the history of the world.”
 Utah has him handcuffed, but Bodhi convinces him that he “can’t live in a cage” and Utah releases him to go out and surf the wave.
 A just-arriving Australian cop notes that they will arrest Bodhi when he comes back in.
 “He’s not coming back in,” Reeves intones, not looking back as he walks away.
-We watch Swayze fall from his board and the credits roll to a track by Ratt.
+We watch Swayze fall from his board and the credits roll to a track by the rock band Ratt.
 Is this very ridiculous?
 Yes.
 Is the movie very serious about this?
 Yes.
 Does Keanu have jurisdiction in Australia?
 Who knows.